 The structure of this book is symmetrical and easy to understand.
-The first chapter puts this dynamically developing field into context, briefly presenting its history, theoretical backgrounds, its connections to other fields, and prepares the expansion of the ecopsychological paradigm followed in the next three chapters.
+The first chapter puts this dynamically developing field into context, briefly presenting the Ecopsychological Paradigm Model.
 The second, third and fourth chapters present and explain the three basic principles of ecopsychology in connection with the three elements of Stephen Sterling’s paradigm model.
 All these chapters begin with some inspiring questions that help the reader continually expand his/her horizons.
-The interconnectedness as the first principle of ecopsychology is unfolded through systems theory and network science and then proceeds towards deeper interpretations of the unity by the more abstract phenomena of self-expansion and non-duality.
-The concept of ecological self – understood as one of the central concepts of ecopsychology and deep ecology – is presented in a new framework, thus extending beyond the metaphorical definition of this concept and interpreting it from a psychological point of view.
-The third chapter outlines and discusses the sickening effect of alienation (as a second principle) in the context of the three paradigm elements, and the next chapter deals with the third basic idea of the healing, harmonizing force of reconnection, and at the same time organizes activities and practices – considered as applied ecopsychology – according to many different aspects.
-Playback improvisational theatre as a community theatre form has not been mentioned yet in ecopsychological literature as a means of sharing and working with environmental pain.
-At the end of each chapter there is a proper message – based on the current basic principle of ecopsychology – for psychology and nature conservation.
-The last chapter, as a concise essence, presents the three-by-three matrix of the ecopsychological paradigm in its entirety, creating multiple connections between the concepts and thoughts presented previously.
-The Glossary and the Notes, which can be read on their own, as well as the photos and graphics serving as illustrations enrich further the complex message of the book.
+Interconnectedness as the first principle of ecopsychology is unfolded through systems theory and network science and then I proceed towards deeper interpretations of the unity through the more abstract phenomena of self-expansion and non-duality.
+The concept of the ecological self – understood as one of the central concepts of ecopsychology and deep ecology – is presented in a new framework, thus extending beyond the metaphorical definition of this concept and interpreting it from a psychological point of view.
+The third chapter outlines and discusses the sickening effect of alienation (as a second principle) in the context of the three paradigm components, while the next chapter deals with the third basic idea of the healing, harmonizing force of reconnection, and at the same time classifies activities and practices – considered as applied ecopsychology – according to many different aspects.
+Playback improvisational theatre as a community theatre form has not been mentioned before in the ecopsychological literature as a means of sharing and working with environmental pain.
+At the end of each chapter there is an appropriate message – based on the basic principle of ecopsychology under discussion – for psychology and nature conservation.
+The last chapter, as a concise summary, presents the three-by-three matrix of the Ecopsychological Paradigm Model in its entirety, creating multiple connections between the concepts and ideas presented previously.
+The Glossary and the Notes, which can be read on their own, as well as the photos and graphics serving as illustrations enrich the complex message of the book further.

 Based on the Stephen Sterling’s paradigm model (2003).